 Frequently Asked Questions

 Do you have questions?
-Well you’re in the right place then!
-Below you’ll find some common questions about the products available at Peacock & Fig, commissioning and licensing queries, and cross stitch & hand embroidery tips.
+Well you’re in the right place then! 🙂 Below you’ll find some common questions about the products available at Peacock & Fig, commissioning and licensing queries, collaboration and sponsorship queries, and cross stitch & hand embroidery tips.
 If you have questions about Peacock & Fig or the designer and artist Dana, just head on over to the About page.

 Yes I do!
 You can check out what’s currently available on the home decor page, more shops will be listed as they get added.